eclipse/cloe/docs/faq.rst

 """"""""""""""""""""""""""""""""""""

 We use several open source libraries as part of Cloe, some of which we ship with the Cloe source code.
-These can found in the `vendor/` directory.
 The list of Cloe dependencies and these included libraries and their licenses can be found in the ``LICENSE-3RD-PARTY.txt`` file.

 We provide simulator bindings to two commercial simulators.
 These bindings use development files from these simulators, in part through simple includes,